CoderichLLC/nodejs-graphql-shape/README.md

 ### Transformations (Pipeline)
 Transformations are specified as a series of directive parameters on each field and adhere to the following rules:
 * Transformations are applied depth-first (inside-out) and from left-to-right
-* Each transformation receives the value from the previous creating a pipeline
+* Each transformation receives the value from the previous; creating a pipeline

 ### Example (Kitchen Sink)
 ```graphql